yousefraeis/nike-kicks-and-code/README.md

 ## 🌐 Live Demo
 Experience the live demo [here](https://nike-kicks-and-code.vercel.app).

 ## 🎉 Acknowledgements
-A special shoutout to *JavaScript Mastery* for their excellent tutorials that inspired this project.
+A special shoutout to **Adrian Hajdin** and his YouTube channel, **JavaScript Mastery**, for their exceptional tutorials that inspired this project.
+Be sure to check out their channel for valuable insights into JavaScript and web development!

-## 📄 License
-This project is licensed under the MIT License.